DEFRA/ffc-pay-core/resources/testing/README.md

 ## Permissions issues
 As this tool relies on bash scripts, the .sh files need to have executable permission to operate.
 While this should be set automatically, should you have issues it is worth checking they are in place by doing the following:

-3.Navigate to the directory where the script is saved, for example with SFI22 : cd /resources/testing/documents/SFI22, and issue command : chmod +x automate-query.sh
+* Navigate to the directory where the script is saved, for example with SFI22 :
+    `cd /resources/testing/documents/SFI22`, then
+         issue command : `chmod +x automate-query.sh`

-For the automation-script this would be: cd /resources/testing and issue the command : chmod +x automation-script.sh
+* For the automation-script this would be:
+    `cd /resources/testing` ,then
+         issue command : `chmod +x automation-script.sh`

 ## Anatomy of the script execution